Skip to Main ContentSearch Site

 Transparency in Course Design for Student Success

-TILT Higher Ed Framework
+Welcome to the TILT Higher Ed

-Register for Blackboard Course
+Register for Transparency

 Transparency in Learning and Teaching in Higher Education (TILT Higher Ed) incorporates components of transparency into instruction and course design as an evidence-based practice that can help instructors increase student success by scaffolding learning experiences.
 Building with transparency around the purpose, tasks, and success criteria in course assignments helps instructors to: